SebastienPi/sonatype-nexus-maven-release-clean-up/README.md

 # Goals
 Since migration of Sonatype Nexus 3.71.0, lots of things have changed for free version (Java 17 and H2).

-In my company, we used Groove clean-up script to purge old Maven releases with internal “org.sonatype.nexus.repository.storage.StorageFacet” and “org.sonatype.nexus.repository.storage.Query”.
+In my company, we used Groovy clean-up script to purge old Maven releases with internal “org.sonatype.nexus.repository.storage.StorageFacet” and “org.sonatype.nexus.repository.storage.Query”.
-If removal of OrientDB, we can not do it anymore.
+With removal of OrientDB, we can not do it anymore.
 Also, script are deprecated (and disabled by default) and it is not reliable to use internal classes.

 Nexus contains a “retain select versions” feature, but for [pro version only](https://help.sonatype.com/en/cleanup-policies.html).
 So we decided to create a shell script that use [public APIs of Nexus](https://help.sonatype.com/en/rest-and-integration-api.html).